jigjnasu/discrete_mathematics_and_its_applications/Chapter_3_Algorithms/3.3_Complexity_Of_Algorithms/Exercises/Solution.md

 therefore, when n grows, the time complexity grows with n as well.
 But this is not the best solution to calculate the power of base to the exponent.
 We can have a divide and conquer method.

-####Divide and Conquer Power Algortim, will have O(lg n), because of divide and conquer.
-So when n grows
+####Divide and Conquer Power Algortim, will have O(lg n) because of divide and conquer.
-time complexity will grow by lg n, which will me very efficient than n.
+So when n grows time complexity will grow by lg n, which will me very efficient than n.

 [solution 8 (.h)](https://github.com/cpp-rakesh/DiscreteMathematicsAndItsApplications/tree/master/Chapter_3_Algorithms/3.3_Complexity_Of_Algorithms/Exercises/repo/source/source/inc/Solution_8.h)